lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 ACIS-I
 ######

-The two ACIS-I specifications have a square field of view of roughly 20 arcminutes, laid out in four chips 8 arcminutes on a side arranged 2x2.
-However, The two separate specifications, ``"chandra_acisi_cy0"`` and ``"chandra_acisi_cy22"``, use the instrumental responses from shortly after launch ("Cycle 0") and from more recently ("Cycle 22"), respectively.
-The main effect is that the effective area at low energies for ``"chandra_acisi_cy22"`` is much lower due to the buildup of contamination on the ACIS optical blocking filters compared to the ``"chandra_acisi_cy0"`` responses.
+The four ACIS-I specifications have a square field of view laid out in four chips 8 arcminutes on a side arranged 2x2.
+The four different separate specifications correspond to different observing cycles: 0, 10, 22, and 28.
+Each specification is named with a keyword of the form ``"chandra_acisi_cyN"``, where ``N`` is the cycle number.
+For example, ``"chandra_acisi_cy22"`` corresponds to the instrument configuration from Cycle 22.
+The main effect of the different cycles is that the effective area at low energies for ``"chandra_acisi_cy22"`` is much lower at later times due to the buildup of contamination on the ACIS optical blocking filters.

 ACIS-S
 ######

 The two ACIS-S specifications have 6 chips 8 arcminutes on a side in a single row.
-As in the ACIS-I case, the two specifications are for Cycle 0 ``"chandra_aciss_cy0"``, and Cycle 22, ``"chandra_aciss_cy22"``.
+As in the ACIS-I case, the specifications are for Cycles 0, 10, 22, and 28, and are named with the same convention, e.g. ``"chandra_aciss_cy22"`` for the Cycle 22 configuration.

 HETG
 ####